WillHoffer/WillHoffer.github.io/README.md

 ## About the Website

-This website is hosted by Github and the personal website of Will Hoffer.
+This website is the personal website of Will Hoffer, hosted by Github.
+It contains professional information, an informational blog, and other resources/references.
+I retain copywrite over written posts, documents, and other academic content, while the website code/structure/theming is in accodance with their respective source licenses.

 ### How to Edit the Site